KievTrans/ds-docs-api-v3/README.md

 ### 3.0 (2023-10-12)

+- Only whitelisted IPs are available for use while making requests to API.
+Read more in Authorization section.
+- Only whitelisted domains are available for use in the `payment` method.
+Read more in Authorization section.
 - Removed `success_url` and `failed_url` parameters from the `payment` method.
 - Added `redurect_url` parameter to the `payment` method.
 - Changed endpoint URL to `https://api.dshield.co/v3/`.